haven-protocol-org/haven-payment-gateway/readme.txt

 * Add Haven xUSD payments option to your existing online store.
 * Flexible exchange rate calculations fully managed via administrative settings.
 * Zero fees and no commissions for xUSD payments processing from any third party.
-* Automatic conversion to Monero via realtime exchange rate feed and calculations.
+* Automatic conversion to Haven via realtime exchange rate feed and calculations.
 * Ability to set exchange rate calculation multiplier to compensate for any possible losses due to bank conversions and funds transfer fees.

 == Installation ==